 A luscious green park with a tinge of history is the perfect getaway location if you are looking to unwind and take a break.

 The rich history and enchanting scenic overlook of the National Parks in Alabama offer recreational body workouts with a dose of historical details dotted in.
-Let’s find out the top National parks in Alabama, shall we?
+Let’s find out the top National parks, shall we?

 Top National Parks in Alabama